+Unlike some gambling-based movies out there, the filmmakers are unconcerned with the mechanics of the game, and instead focus on what motivates the characters and the sometimes emotional ramifications of their shared addition.
 Ben Mendelsohn is Gerry, a career gambler who is on what looks like a terminal losing streak, owing untold amounts to various creditors, one of whom (a brief but memorable turn by Alfre Woodard) is about to lose all patience with him.
 His possible salvation comes in the form of Curtis (Ryan Reynolds) a younger poker wiz with oodles of charisma and a seemingly magical touch, both on the table and at the dog track.
-A fast friendship develops between the pair and Gerry soon offers his new bromantic partner a proposition - if he spots him a couple of grad, the two can make their way down South toward a legendary high-stakes poker game in New Orleans, which will offer them the potential opportunity to put right all the wrong turns they have taken.
+A fast friendship developments between the pair, and Gerry soon offers his new bromantic partner a proposition – if he spots him a couple of grad, the two can make their way down South toward a legendary high-stakes poker game in New Orleans, which will offer them the potential opportunity to put right all the wrong turns they have taken.

 Adam Lowes | @adlow76